michal-h21/make4ht/README.md

 `Make:htlatex`

-:    One call to TeX engine with special configuration for `tex4ht` loading.
+:    One call to TeX engine with special configuration for loading of the `tex4ht.sty` package.

 `Make:latexmk`

-:    Use `Latexmk` for the document compilation. `tex4ht` will be loaded automatically.
+:    Use `Latexmk` for the document compilation. `tex4ht.sty` will be loaded automatically.

 `Make:tex4ht`